opennetworkinglab/int-host-reporter/README.md

 ## Verify drop reports

 The drop reasons specified by the Calico eBPF datapath are eBPF-specific (e.g. fail to adjust room during encapsulation).
 Thus, it is not straightforward to verify drop reports.
-The common case for packet drops is a malformed IPv4 packet (e.g. ihl != 5).
+The common case for packet drops is IP TTL < 0.
-To verify drop reports we can simply generate malformed UDP packets.
+To verify drop reports we can simply generate UDP packets with IPv4 TTL = 0.
 Note that destination IPv4 address and UDP port must point to the K8s NodePort service.

 ```bash